Render Tag Content

 }

 Here’s a JSFiddle version: https://jsfiddle.net/por0zcn1/4/.
-For simplicity, the following examples are implemented using ParseStream
+For simplicity, the following examples are implemented using ParseStream.

 Manipulate the Context

-tag above doesn’t seem to be very useful, without using that tag we can render the content anyway.
-Now we’re going to implement a repeat
+The wrap tag above doesn’t seem very useful; even without using that tag, we can render the content anyway.
+Now we’re going to implement a repeat tag to render the content 2 times (we can also add a parameter to render an arbitrary number of times).

 {% repeat %}